Privacy Statement & Policy

 - determine your requirements in order to provide you with appropriate products and services;

-- process your online purchases and issue you with tickets to performances;
+- process your online purchases and issue you with tickets to events;

-- process your subscription orders and issue you with tickets that match your requirements to performances;
+- process your subscription orders and issue you with tickets that match your requirements to events;

-- notify you of changes to performance details or cancelled performances
+- notify you of changes to performance details or cancelled events;

 - replace and re-issue you with lost tickets;